macs30122-winter23/final-project-233-not-found/README.md

 * Guangjie: Collect and preprocess economic gender gap data across 50 states from 2011 to 2020; data visualization and display

 ### Slides Link:https://drive.google.com/file/d/17v2EpZjToqs1shmj8NEBZ9niwyK1FeS-/view?usp=share_link
-### Data Analysis: Regression, Prediction, and Visualization

-To Be Added

-### How to run software?

-To Be Added